DataDog/integrations-extras/purefa/README.md

 ### Configuration

-1. Create a local user on your FlashArray with Read-Only role and generate an API token for this user.
+1. Create a local user on your FlashArray with the Read-Only role and generate an API token for this user.
    ![Generate an API Key](https://raw.githubusercontent.com/DataDog/integrations-extras/master/purefa/images/API.png)
-2. Add this configuration block to the `purefa.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your purefa performance data.
+2. Add the following configuration block to the `purefa.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your purefa performance data.
 See the sample [purefa.d/conf.yaml][4] for all available configuration options.

 Note: The `/array` endpoint is required as an abolute minimum when creating your configuration file.